irshadpc/Starglobe/README.md

 ## Device Compatibility

-- iPhone: iPhone 5 and above
+- iPhone: iPhone 5s and above
-- iPad: iPad (4th generation) or iPad mini (2nd generation) and above
+- iPad: iPad (5th generation) or iPad mini (2nd generation) and above
 - iPod touch: iPod touch (6th generation)

 ## Pull Requests

-- iPad mini 2 running iOS 10
-- iPhone 6 running iOS 10
-- Desktop version tested on Safari 9 for Yosemite & El Capitan
+If you want to help improve Starglobe, please do so in the form of a Pull Request.

 ## License
 Starglobe is licensed under the [GNU Affero General Public License v3.0](/LICENSE)